bassosimone/bloom/README.md

     [snip]
 ```

-When discussing Docker above we decided that it was okay to depend on _some_ shared libraries when we were making a package for a specific distributio.
-It is to be decided whether we're okay with depending on `libstdc++.so.6` and `libgcc_s.so.1` or whether we prefer static linking.
+When discussing Docker above we decided that it was okay to depend on _some_ shared libraries when we were making a package for a specific distro.
+It is to be decided whether we're okay with depending on `libstdc++.so.6` and `libgcc_s.so.1`.
 If we are targeting a specific version of a distribution, we're probably fine.
 Otherwise, we try `-static-libstdc++ -static-libgcc` in `main.go`'s `LDFLAGS` (even though currently I failed to make it work).

 ### macOS

 Assuming you have Xcode command line tools, cmake, and go installed, you can
 run `./script/build/darwin`.
-The script will also print dependencies:
+The script will also print the dependent shared libraries:

 ```
 $ ./script/build/darwin